 UNEP is also developing a number of projects on mercury-added products, coal-fired power plants, chlor-alkali, mercury mining and trade.

-UNEP presents a very powerful platform for concerted efforts among the chemicals related multilateral environmental agreements and the Strategic Approach to International Chemicals Management (SAICM) to foster our efforts in a mutually reinforcing manner to deliver on our mandates toward common goals on the environment”.
+In conclusion, UNEP presents a very powerful platform for concerted efforts among the chemicals related multilateral environmental agreements and the Strategic Approach to International Chemicals Management (SAICM) to foster our efforts in a mutually reinforcing manner to deliver on our mandates toward common goals on the environment.
 As always, UNEP stands ready to make COP-4 a resounding success.

 Briefing on Minamata Convention COP-4